 Call me basic or call me a nostalgic Cleveland homer, but for my money there is no greater place on earth than Northeast Ohio in autumn.
 We've got fall foliage for days, endless pumpkin patches and orchards full of apples just waiting to be put into pies, ciders and fritters.
-Cleveland also happens to be one of the best beer cities in the country, and in the fall we've got a bountiful harvest - nay, a cornucopia - of amazing ways to toast the best time of year (I will not apologize for this sentence).
+Cleveland also happens to be one of the best beer cities in the country, and in the fall, we've got a bountiful harvest — nay, a cornucopia — of amazing ways to toast the best time of year.

 Old Zahm is another great take on the classic Oktoberfest recipe.
 It's bursting with toasted malty flavor that's perfect for early evenings on West 25th Street.
 It pairs well with the restaurant's Pork Schnitzel Sandwich and makes raking leaves close to tolerable.
 Close.

 Spooky Tooth is pumpkin pie in a glass, without the mess.
 Rich and creamy with notes of brown sugar, this beer will warm you inside and out with its 9% ABV.
-Pro tip: This brew pairs well with a big plate of turkey and a couch.
+Pro tip: Flop on the couch with a can of Spooky Tooth and a big plate of turkey.

 A fine companion to a crackling fire, toasted marshmallows and ghost stories, Masthead’s cinnamon- and nutmeg-laced pumpkin brew perfectly captures the spirit of fall.
 (And it’s likely to disappear, like a phantom, from your glass.)